-We should never blame someone for experiencing bullying, or treat the issue like it’s unimportant.
-By talking with your child openly you can find out more about what’s going on, and help your child understand bullying and the kinds of things that will help them cope and respond.
+If your teenager is experiencing bullying, it’s important to stay calm and let them know it’s not their fault.
+Let them know that you’re there for them and will do anything you can to help them.
+By talking with your child openly, you can find out more about what’s going on and help your child understand the kinds of things that will help them cope and respond.

 What can you do?

-- Discuss the way it has made your child feel and react, and why it makes them feel this way.
+- Have an open conversation.
+Discuss the way it has made your child feel and react.
 This will help them to label their own emotions and assist with building self-awareness.
 Talking about it will help them process the emotion.

-Learning how to handle bullying helps your child develop some essential conflict resolution skills.
-However, in some circumstances it just isn’t safe for your teenager to handle it on their own, or the person who bullied isn’t interested in changing their behaviour.
+Learning the signs of bullying and how to handle bullying helps your child develop some essential conflict resolution skills.
+However, in some circumstances it just isn’t safe for your teenager to handle it on their own.
 If that’s the case, and the bullying is serious or has been going on for a while, involve their school, other parents or authorities if it’s appropriate.